Universal powerline bus: Interoperability

 UPB can coexist with other powerline technologies.
 It can also interoperate with other automation devices that use RF (for example) through the use of a multi protocol automation controller (See Leviton Omni, HomeSeer devices).
 This allows for a mixed technology automation system to achieve best in class devices from many manufacturers.
-However, it is interesting to note that unlike most wireless protocols, UPB does not require an automation controller or hub to operate.
+However, unlike most wireless protocols, UPB does not require an automation controller or hub to operate.